Seroquel for sleep: Does it work?

 There is minimal evidence to support the prescription of quetiapine for insomnia given the ambiguous findings reported in the few trials mentioned above.
 According to studies, quetiapine shouldn’t be used as a sleep aid in most cases.

-The findings are supported by a review of quetiapine for use in treating insomnia, which found little evidence that any benefits outweigh potential dangers.
+The findings are supported by a review of quetiapine for treating insomnia, which found little evidence that any benefits outweigh the potential dangers.

 Even people who require care for a disorder for which quetiapine is licensed, such as schizophrenia, can experience this.
 There is a general agreement across research that quetiapine shouldn’t be used as a sleep aid.